MacKinnon, Avalanche stay hot with 4-1 win over Ducks

 ANAHEIM, Calif.
 (AP) — Nathan MacKinnon had a goal and an assist to extend his point streak to nine games and the Colorado Avalanche defeated the Anaheim Ducks 4-1 on Sunday.

-Gabriel Landeskog had a goal and two assists for the Avalanche, who have won seven of eight.
+Gabriel Landeskog had a goal and two assists to reach 500 career points for the Avalanche, who have won seven of eight.
 Jonas Johansson made 24 saves.

+“We had a little talk before the game that we needed to step up with our speed and our skating, and I think everyone on the team did their best today,” said Johansson, who made 28 saves in a 2-0 win against the Ducks on Friday.

 Colorado went 6-1-1 in the season series against Anaheim.